awakekho/Employees_projects-MySQL-/README.md

 # Employees Project using MySQL

 In this project, I perform detailed data analysis using MySQL.
-This project demonstrates using the following MySQL skillset to extract information of interest from the database
+It demonstrates using the following MySQL skillset to extract information of interest from the database

 * SQL INSERT
 * SQL UPDATE